albarji/teachingbox/README.md

 again in the folder where you downloaded or cloned the contents of this repo.

 Once the Graphical User Interface shows up, select the user "vagrant" and type the password "vagrant".
+If you are asked whether you want to update to a new Ubunbu distribution, don't do it!

 ### Configuring keyboard layout